anaoro15/COSC420-Computer-Architecture-/README.md

-# COSC420-Computer-Architecture-Simulator For a Modern Processor System in C++
+# COSC420-Simulator For a Modern Processor System in C++ -Computer-Architecture
 This program is executing a simulator for a modern processor system.
 This system includes:
 • A two-way set associative cache memory of 512 bytes.